Short video of the car:

 The inside of the Porsche is a very pleasant place to be.
-The black leather trim is in good order, and the seats are the optional extra sports hard back seats with shoulder supporting, which are quite rare in the 997.
-There is slight wear to the drivers side bolster, but other than this, everything is in fantastic condition.
-Everything inside operates as Porsche intended for it to, including the air conditioning, having just had a new pipes and been serviced with a re-gas.
-The car boasts a very high spec with options such as Bose sound system, PCM Porsche satellite navigation system, switchable sports exhaust, switchable sports suspension, and sports hard back seats, to name a few.
-Optional extra codes: C16, XLF, 375, 376, 425, 567, 610, 635, 670, 680, 936, 981, 983.
+The black leather trim is in superb order, and the seats are the optional extra sports hard back seats with shoulder supporting.
+Other areas of the cabin, such as the carpets, headlining, dashboard etc are all in fabulous condition and represent the low mileage covered.
+Everything inside operates as Porsche intended for it to, including the air conditioning, which blows ice-cool.
+The car boasts a very high spec with options such as the aforementioned sports hard-backed seats, front seat heatings, Sports Chrono package, steering wheel controls, cruise control, silver instrument dials.
+Optional extra codes: C16, 026, 267, 268, 342, 375, 376, 425, 431, 454, 567, 610, 635, 640, 666.
 There are two working remote key FOBs present.

 Mechanically speaking, the Porsche is absolutely flawless and is truly excellent to drive.
 As has been noted above, we have upgraded the IMS bearing during our sales preparation, so this suspect component is not a worry with this car.
 The 3.8 litre flat six mounted to the rear performs exactly as it should with great power and a gorgeous noise.
 The car is utterly tight through the steering, having had a comprehensive refresh of most of its suspension components (detailed below).
 This example boasts the desirable Sports Chrono package, which offers a switch in driving characteristic at the switch of a button.
 The brakes have all been renewed very recently and as such stop the car with great power.
 The gearbox travels through its six speeds seamlessly and the clutch is light and positive, having also been renewed by us while carrying out the IMS upgrade.

 Service history / sales prep